gitacoco/major_studio/miniLab_Figma/README.md

 - **Smart Animation**
     - Equivalent of Keynote Magic Move in Keynote or Inbetweening in Flash
     - Not only make up for the shape and size, but movement, rotation, color (gradient and transparency) and many other things

-    - Case 6: Xiamen Vis Mobile Client (Panel and Pages)
-    - Case 7: Bird Project 2 (Control Bar)
-        - Problem: a leak of the text
-    - Use tips:
+Use tips:
         - The same layer name
         - Location in the layer hierarchy
         - Check by hovering

+    - Case 7: Bird Project 2 (Control Bar)
+        - Problem: a leak of the text

 **Smart Animation** VS **Dissolve** or **Instant**
     - Tip: use **Smart Animation** with restraint